Itvisors/mendix-TaskBoard/README.md

 - Configure the item datasource.
 Make sure the items are returned sorted on the sequence number.
 - Configure the action to handle the drop.
 - Set the sequence numbers of the items in the column using the passed JSON data.
 Be sure to check the sample project for an example of this logic.
+- After handling the drop, clear the ID values and drop data on the context.

+## Preventing flickering
+Calling the drop action is asynchronous.
+In first versions of the widget, the dropped items would briefly be visible at the old position while the drop action (your microflow) was running.
+To fix this, the widget stores the ID of the column the item was dragged from in the context.
+The drop action **must** clear this value.
+For numeric IDs, zero is treated as empty.
+If the dragged from column ID is not cleared, the columns will still show as valid or invalid drop target.

 ## Page layout
 The widget can handle scrolling the list during the drag, but only if the page uses a layout without scroll container.
 Regular layouts have a scroll container, preventing the widget from taking control of scrolling.